opf/openproject/help/getting-started/sign-in-registration.md

 ![1566204298041](1566204298041.png)

-Then, you are asked to Create your OpenProject Account.
+Then, you are asked to create your OpenProject Account.

 ![Create-account](1566204388512.png)